-Concerns a Criminal Defense Lawyer Can Address About Your Case
+Case-Related Concerns a Criminal Defense Lawyer Can Address for You

-In addition to protecting your rights and defending you in court, a major advantage of having a criminal defense lawyer on your side is having access to someone familiar with how the criminal justice system works.
-We will explain the process to you, help you navigate the complexities of your case, and ensure you know what to expect every step of the way.
+In addition to protecting your rights and defending you in court, having a criminal defense lawyer on your side means having access to someone familiar with the criminal justice system.
+We will explain the legal process to you, help you navigate the complexities of your case, and ensure you know what to expect every step of the way.

 We can also explain:

-- What happens if you plead guilty and if there are any advantages in doing so;
+- What happens if you plead guilty and if there are any advantages of doing so

-- The best strategy for getting a positive outcome in your case; and
+- The best strategy for getting a positive outcome in your case

 We will fully investigate the situation that led to your charges.
 This may result in three possible outcomes: